frederikbeimgraben/Arch-Aurora-Borealis-Startscreen/README.md

 # Arch-Aurora-Borealis-Startscreen

-Animated SDDM-Theme and Splashscreen for Archlinux (best with KDE)
+Animated SDDM-Theme and Splashscreen for Archlinux (made for KDE)

 ## Installation
 To build and install from source run `make install` or `sudo make install`.